gdseck/node-mongoose-starter/README.md

 Run `yarn mongo-win` to then start a locally hosted mongodb database.

-`yarn serve` will build and start the serve while also watching for changes.
+`yarn serve` will build and start the server while also watching for changes.

 Once served, go to `http://localhost:3000` and you should see an empty response object.